wp-plugins/my-optional-modules/readme.txt

 = Extra Features =
 *	Move Javascripts to the footer
-*	Lazyload for images in posts
 *	Remove the currently viewed post from the default 'Recent Posts' widget
 *	Exclude posts from almost anywhere
 *	Make the front page a post
 *	Related posts by meta key
 *	Google Analytics and Site Verification integration
-*	Style previous and next links with a custom .class
 *	Enable a keyword for random posts
 *	Universal Disqus Code (non-Wordpress Identifying)